 What treatment options are available for arthritis pain?

-Upon visiting University Urgent Care for your arthritis symptoms, you will likely be examined by one of our board-certified physicians.
+Upon visiting University Urgent Care for your arthritis symptoms, you will likely be examined by one of our ER doctors and nurse practitioners.
 Following an examination, we will discuss your medical history, current or previous diagnoses, and list your current prescriptions.
 If needed, we may take blood work to assess in our CLIA/COLA-certified onsite laboratory.
 Since there is no cure for arthritis, treatments will be focused on pain management.
 These treatments range from cortisone injections to physical therapy sessions to prescription medications.
 In addition, our skilled physicians may have a number of suggestions for managing your pain or decreasing their frequency from home.
 Whether constant arthritic pain is disrupting your sleep or you're simply looking for an arthritis treatment in Fort Worth that allows you to exercise without pain, we can help.

 Plan Your Procedure

 - Procedure Recovery Location